kamkry/scoped-typescript-plugin/README.md

 ## Do I need this plugin?

-`typescript-strict-plugin` was created mainly for existing projects that want to incorporate typescript strict mode, but project is so big that refactoring everything would take ages.
+`tsc-strict` was created mainly for existing projects that want to incorporate typescript strict mode, but project is so big that refactoring everything would take ages.

 Our plugin allows adding strict mode to a TypeScript project without fixing all the errors at once.